 Beliefs have also been said to "act as very strong filters of reality" (Arnold, 1999, p.
 256).Interdisciplinary research suggests that learner beliefs about learning are intertwined

-with factors such as self-concept and identity, self-efficacy, person
+with factors such as self-concept and identity, self-efficacy, personality, and other

 individual differences (Epstein, 1990).
 For example, students may be directly influenced